 What is Cartograf?

-Cartograf is an open-source, interactive and collaborative mapping and drawing application, built for students and teachers in Quebec.
-Anyone can create and share maps, collect and analyze images, and work collaboratively on class projects!
-Cartograf is not meant for corporate use.
-See our Tech pages to install your own?.
+Cartograf is an open-source, interactive and collaborative mapping and drawing application, built for students in Quebec.
+Anyone is welcome sign up, create and share maps, collect and analyze images, and work collaboratively on class projects!
+However, Cartograf is NOT meant for long-term map creations or corporate use.
+(Teachers looking to store work permanently should contact us!
+And others can see our Tech pages to install their own version on their sites.